-Amenities include restrooms, Wi-Fi, and an outdoor seating area that’s great for eating a bag lunch on a nice day.
+Amenities include restrooms, Wi-Fi, a cafeteria, and an outdoor seating area that’s great for eating a bag lunch on a nice day.

 If your team supports it, I can’t strongly enough recommend getting out of the office to work for a day now and then.
 Indianapolis offers a wealth of free, public options for working by yourself, or bring your team along!
 And if you don’t live in Indy, consider the public libraries and parks in your city, as well as the fact that most public (and many private) universities open their library doors to the general public during the day.